-The most recent list (20 February 2017) includes aircraft operators which performed an aviation activity listed in Annex I to the ETS Directive (2003/87/EC).
+The most recent list (from 2018) includes aircraft operators which performed an aviation activity listed in Annex I to the ETS Directive (2003/87/EC).
 It contains 30 EEA countries, as no operators are currently allocated to Liechtenstein.

 Operators performing an activity listed in Annex I to the ETS Directive are included in the EU ETS, regardless of whether they feature on the list.